Ways to Wear a Scarf & How to Tie a Scarf: The Definitive Guide

 17. Put together a black and gray scarf outfit

 Sometimes you’re not looking for any special way to wear a scarf.
 You just need a scarf to do its job and keep you warm.
 But you can make a warm and stylish scarf outfit!
 In this outfit that I wore while traveling in Italy, I added a lightweight wool plaid scarf before walking out the door, as it was raining.
 The scarf lightened up the heaviness of the primarily black outfit and coordinated well with the blue top.
 Perfect for sightseeing, and I stayed warm the whole time.

 18. How to Wear a Scarf with a Jacket

 What is the perfect way to complete a California winter outfit?
 Add a scarf!
 In this simple, casual winter outfit I added a burgundy scarf to add a little bit of color to this otherwise classic outfit.
-Long coat, distressed denim, stripes and a scarf is a simple outfit formula to try.
+A long coat, distressed denim, stripes, and a scarf is a simple outfit formula to try.

 19. Tie a Scarf to your purse

 There are so many ways to wear a scarf on your body, but did you ever think about adding a pop of color to your handbag?
 Such a simple idea, but it can add so much to an outfit, whether casual or for work.
 If you’re going to do this, make sure the scarf is of a light fabric and not too large, so that it doesn’t add weight to your handbag.
 You also want it to match some element of your outfit.